The Wild Duck: Plot

 The first act opens with a dinner party hosted by Håkon Werle, a wealthy merchant and industrialist.
 The gathering is attended by his son, Gregers Werle, who has just returned to his father's home following a self-imposed exile.
 There, he learns the fate of a former classmate, Hjalmar Ekdal.
 Hjalmar married Gina, a young servant in the Werle household.
 The older Werle had arranged the match by providing Hjalmar with a home and profession as a photographer.
 Gregers, whose mother died believing that Gina and Håkon had carried on an affair, becomes enraged at the thought that his old friend is living a life built on a lie.

 The remaining four acts take place in Hjalmar Ekdal's apartments.
 The Ekdals initially appear to be living a life of cozy domesticity.
 Hjalmar's father makes a living doing odd copying jobs for Werle.
 Hjalmar runs a portrait studio out of the apartment.
 Gina helps him run the business in addition to keeping house.
 They both dote on their daughter Hedvig.
 Gregers travels directly to their home from the party.
 While getting acquainted with the family, Hjalmar confesses that Hedvig is both his greatest joy and greatest sorrow, because she is slowly losing her eyesight.
 The family eagerly reveals a loft in the apartment where they keep various animals like rabbits and pigeons.
 Most prized is the wild duck they rescued.
 The duck was wounded by none other than Werle, whose eyesight is also failing.
 His shot winged the duck, which dived to the bottom of the lake to drown itself by clinging to the seaweed.
-Werle's dog retrieved it though, and despite its wounds from the shot and the dog's teeth, the Ekdals had nursed the duck back to good health.
+However, Werle's dog retrieved it, and despite its wounds from the shot and the dog's teeth, the Ekdals nursed the duck back to good health.